 It is useful in joint disorders like Osteo arthritis, Rheumatoid arthritis, lumbar and cervical spondylosis, gout.

-Orally, it is used in treatment of oligospermia, male and female infertility treatment.
+Orally, it is used in treatment of oligospermia, male and used as Ayurvedic medicine for infertility female.

 It is used for nasal instillation to improve strength of sense organs and to treat hearing and vision problems.